-Business undergraduate students typically study a nicely rounded and broad business background, with a curriculum including business management, operations, marketing, and more.
+Undergraduate students in Business typically study a rounded and broad business background.
+The curriculum includes business management, operations, marketing, and more.
 Therefore, a good Mediator needs experience in business analysis, business management, sales-speak, and other business necessities.
 In addition, having a background in business, communications, or law is perfect for those who want to continue their education and a career in Mediation.

 5. Criminal Justice

-Criminal Justice majors follow a curriculum of studies that includes learning about our court system.
-These studies involve policing and corrections, and crime psychology – all perfect roadmaps for a Degree, and a Career, in Mediation.
+A Criminal Justice major follows a curriculum of studies that includes learning about our court system.
+These studies involve policing and corrections, and criminal psychology.
+And these are all perfect roadmaps for a Degree, and a Career, in Mediation.

 With their focus on a range of academic skills, from researching and writing, to oral Communication and persuasive speech, to critical and analytical thinking, English majors can be a valuable force with a Degree in Mediation.
 English majors nurture and grow their reading and writing skillset as they study various levels of history and culture through literature, poetry, and stories.
 In addition, they learn how to build their strong voices while reading about and listening to other strong voices and influences.